Neuroscience Ireland Awardees 2025

 • Have evidence of outstanding lifetime achievements in neuroscience

-The deadline for nominations is Thursday April 24th 12 noon.
+The deadline for nominations was Thursday April 24th 12 noon.

 Following the nomination deadline the nominees will be requested to submit a brief biographical statement (limit two pages) and a list of relevant achievements, experience, outputs and their impact (limit 2 pages).